Louis Jackson (American football): Professional career

-Jackson was selected by the New York Giants in the seventh round of the 1981 NFL draft.
+Jackson was selected 168th overall by the New York Giants in the seventh round of the 1981 NFL draft.

 Wearing number 21, Jackson played in 11 games as a rookie for the Giants, including three starts.
 He rushed for 68 yards and a touchdown on 27 carries, and caught three passes for 25 yards.
 His lone touchdown came on a 4-yard run in the second quarter of a 30–27 loss to Washington on November 15.

 After being released by the Giants in September 1982, Jackson went on to play three seasons in the USFL, first for the Oakland Invaders from 1983 to 1984 and then for the Portland Breakers in 1985.